bchpete/Incinerate-Protocol/README.md

   2% fee is split 50/50 half of which is sold by the contract into BCH, while the other half of the FIRE tokens are paired automatically with the previously mentioned BCH and added as a liquidity pair on MistSwap.

+Developer and Marketing wallet will not receive any fees from any transactions at all.

 Maximum supply is 21.000.000.000(21bln)

 Max FIRE transfered every buy is 500,000,000 which is ~2,38% of Maximum supply.